Prompt Stealing Attacks Against Text-to-Image Generation Models: Preliminary Analysis

 \mypara{Subjects and Prompt Modifiers} \autoref{figure:subject_len} depicts the length distribution of subjects and prompts in \dataset.
-On average, the length of a subject is 55.97 characters, while the length of a prompt is 236.86 characters.
+On average, the length of a subject is 56 characters, while the length of a prompt is 237 characters.
 This means a subject takes only 23.63\% of a prompt, and the rest is assembled with prompt modifiers. \autoref{figure:modifer_count} further depicts the distribution of modifier count per prompt.
-On average, each prompt contains 10.52 modifiers.
+On average, each prompt contains 11 modifiers.
 This might suggest prompt modifiers play an essential role in the image generation process.
 To further investigate this, \autoref{figure:dataset_overview} also shows some generated images without prompt modifiers.
 As we can see, modifiers indeed largely influence image quality in terms of style and details.
 Take the treasure chest as an example (see \autoref{figure:image_chest}), if the modifiers are not considered, Stable Diffusion generates a plain treasure chest.
 Meanwhile, by considering various modifiers, the original image depicts a more stylized treasure chest with many fine-grained details.
 These results imply that a successful prompt stealing attack should not only consider the target prompt's subject but also put efforts into recovering the modifiers.
 In other words, using an image captioning model to get the caption (subject) of a target image is insufficient for prompt stealing.
 Experiment results in \autoref{section:attack} further confirm this.
 On the other hand, we emphasize that the subject also plays an essential role in a prompt as it describes the main content of the image.

 For the modifiers, we further show the distribution of their appearance times in \autoref{figure:modifier_appearance_times}.
-We can observe a long-tail distribution.
+We can observe a Pareto distribution.
 Specifically, \dataset contains 61,467 prompts and 77,616 modifiers.
-Among them, only 7,672 (9.88\%) modifiers are used more than ten times and 1,109 (1.43\%) modifiers are used more than 100 times.
-From the adversary's perspective, this long-tail distribution eases the requirements for prompt stealing attacks, as a relatively small modifier set can already cover most modifiers used in prompts (see \autoref{section:attack}).
+Among them, only 7,672 (9.88\%) modifiers are used more than ten times, and 1,109 (1.43\%) modifiers are used more than 100 times.
+From the adversary's perspective, this Pareto distribution eases the requirements for prompt stealing attacks, as a relatively small modifier set can already cover most modifiers used in prompts.